Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: k-means Clustering for Datasets with Missing Features using the proposed FWPD

 \section{k-means Clustering for Datasets with Missing Features using the proposed FWPD}

-This section presents a reformulation of the k-means clustering problem for datasets with missing features, using the FWPD measure proposed in Section \ref{fwpd}.
-The k-means problem (a term coined by MacQueen \cite{macqueen1967some}) deals with the partitioning of a set of $n$ data instances into $k(< n)$ clusters so as to minimize the sum of within-cluster dissimilarities.
-The standard heuristic algorithm to solve the k-means problem, referred to as the \emph{k-means algorithm}, was first proposed by Lloyd in 1957 \cite{lloyd1982least}, and rediscovered by Forgy \cite{forgy1965cluster}.
+This section presents a reformulation of the k-means clustering problem for datasets with missing features, using the FWPD measure proposed in Section \ref{sec:fwpd}.
+The important notations used in this section (and beyond) are summarized in Table \ref{tabNota2}.
+The k-means problem (a term coined by MacQueen \citeyear{macqueen1967some}) deals with the partitioning of a set of $n$ data instances into $k(< n)$ clusters so as to minimize the sum of within-cluster dissimilarities.
+The standard heuristic algorithm to solve the k-means problem, referred to as the \emph{k-means algorithm}, was first proposed by Lloyd in 1957 \cite{lloyd1982least}, and rediscovered by Forgy \citeyear{forgy1965cluster}.
 Starting with $k$ random assignments of each of the data instances to one of the $k$ clusters, the k-means algorithm functions by iteratively recalculating the $k$ cluster centroids and reassigning the data instances to the nearest cluster (the cluster corresponding to the nearest cluster centroid), in an alternating manner.
-Selim \& Ismail \cite{selim1984kmeans} showed that the k-means algorithm converges to a local optimum of the non-convex optimization problem posed by the k-means problem, when the dissimilarity used is the Euclidean distance between data points.
+Selim \& Ismail \citeyear{selim1984kmeans} showed that the k-means algorithm converges to a local optimum of the non-convex optimization problem posed by the k-means problem, when the dissimilarity used is the Euclidean distance between data points.

 The proposed formulation of the k-means problem for datasets with missing features using the proposed FWPD measure, referred to as the \emph{k-means-FWPD problem} hereafter, differs from the standard k-means problem not only in that the underlying dissimilarity measure used is FWPD (instead of Euclidean distance), but also in the addition of a new constraint which ensures that a cluster centroid has observable values for exactly those features which are observed for at least one of the points in its corresponding cluster.
 Therefore, the k-means-FWPD problem to partition the dataset $X$ into $k$ clusters $(2 \leq k < n)$, can be formulated in the following way: